khanoass/Boids/README.md

 # Boids
-A C++ simulation about bird like objects
+A C++ simulation about bird like objects.

 ## Overview
 It is made in C++/SFML 2.5.1.